BSBA in Human Resource Management

 At the heart of every workplace, is a human resources team.
 A Bachelor of Science in Business Administration (BSBA) with a concentration in Human Resource Management prepares students to become leaders in a myriad of fields and industries.
 Whether you want to improve benefit packages for large firms or recruit talent for small businesses, Nichols will provide you the foundation needed to succeed in the industry.

-Human resource (HR) managers oversee an organization’s human resources or employees.
 HR management professionals work both directly and indirectly with all employees of an organization and serve to bridge the gap between upper management and their employees.
 They also strive to make all members of the organization feel supported and motivated.
-Our program prepares students for real life in the fulfilling role of an HR professional by educating them on such issues as employee rights, performance management, and global talent management, creating effective managers with an affinity for people.
-Other core aspects of employment human resource managers handle include
+Our program prepares students for real life in the fulfilling role of an HR professional by educating them on such issues as employee rights, performance management, and global talent management.
+Other core aspects of employment human resource managers handle include:

 Human resource managers wear many hats—recruiter, compensation and benefits director, workforce coordinator, administrative function supervisor—and are crucial team members for organizations across all industries.